An introduction to the “Hard Roads to Shu”, their environment, history, and adventures since ancient times

 Liu Bang and his troops travelled on Plank Roads to reach Hanzhong.
 On the advice of Liu Bang’s advisor Zhang Liang (who knew the Qinling well and has his temple near present day Liuba on the Lianyun Road) they burned the Plank Roads after they passed to discourage pursuers and convince Xiang Yu they did not intend to return.
 At Hanzhong, on the site of the present day Hanzhong Museum is the Hantai or Han Platform where Liu Bang proclaimed the Han Kingdom.
 As it turned out, it was the also the platform from which Liu Bang launched his armies to reunite China as the Han Dynasty and became the first Han Emperor.
 To do this he convinced his best general Han Xin not to return to the civilised East but to become Generalissimo of the Han forces.
 Han Xin secretly led his troops north along what is now called the “Chencang” Road to attack Chencang (“Chen granary”), the ancient name for present day Baoji on the Wei River.
 While he crept north, others openly set about repairing the Plank Roads burned previously by Zhang Liang to focus the attention of Xiang Yu’s forces away from Chencang.
 This historical action is remembered in a famous Chinese idiom “openly repair the Plank Roads, secretly go to attack Chencang”.
 It is one of the famous Chinese “36 Stratagems”.
 There is a lot more that could be said about this time of history, but it is far too much for this introduction and there are also many places to find out all you wish.
 Interested people are referred to translations of Chinese books such as the Shi Ji (Sima Qian, [R.10]) or to more recently published histories such as Twitchett and Loewe (The Cambridge History of China, [R.11]) to explore the tumultuous events of these times.

 A strikingly similar event occurred after the final fall of the Eastern Han in 220 CE.
 At this time, China split into the Three Kingdoms of Wei (a northern kingdom including former capitals Chang’an in the Guanzhong and Luoyang), Wu (with its capital on the site of present day Nanjing) and Shu with its capital at Chengdu.
 The king of Shu was Liu Bei and he saw himself as the successor of the Han.
 His Kingdom was called “Shu Han” and he declared himself Emperor of China.
-Just as his ancestor Liu Bang had a smart advisor called Zhang Liang, Liu Bei had a clever Prime Minister called Zhuge Liang.
+Just as his ancestor Liu Bang had a smart advisor called Zhang Liang, Liu Bei also had a clever Prime Minister called Zhuge Liang.
 Zhuge Liang was also known by his style Kongming and by an early appellation of Wolong or “Sleeping Dragon”.
 During his life he was given the title of Wuxiang Hou or the Marquis of Wuxiang, a township north of Hanzhong.
 Following his death, he was apparently entitled by the second Shuhan emperor as the “Faithful Martial Lord” or Zhong Wuhou and to this day, his ancestral temples and memorials often refer to him as Wuhou, the Martial Lord.
-Zhuge Liang almost emulated Liu Bang’s success in a series of raids against Wei across the Qinling and into the Guanzhong but in the end he was not successful and Shu Han as well as Wu eventually fell to Wei.
+Zhuge Liang almost emulated Liu Bang’s success for his master in a series of raids against Wei across the Qinling and into the Guanzhong but in the end he was not successful and Shu Han as well as Wu eventually fell to Wei.

 The stories of the times have become part of Chinese culture in the form of a famous historical novel (which is at least as much novel as history) called “San Guo Yanyi” translated by Moss Roberts [R.12] as “Three Kingdoms” (Figure 6 show a famous battle near Dingjun Mountain by the Han River).
 To find out how the Shu Roads also formed a stage for a romance of stirring history and heroic deeds you can do much worse than to read this book.
 For the official history of these areas and events at the end of the Han there are more accurate accounts in English such as in works by Prof. Rafe de Crespigny [R.13], [R.14] and other publications and translations based on the historical records of the time.